MicrosoftDocs/intellicode/docs/not-in-toc/disable-features.md

 ---
-title: IntelliCode completions for Python: Deep Learning feature in Visual Studio Code ms.date: 12/23/2019 ms.prod: visual-studio-family ms.technology: intellicode ms.topic: error
+title: IntelliCode completions for Python deep learning feature in Visual Studio Code ms.date: 12/23/2019 ms.prod: visual-studio-family ms.technology: intellicode ms.topic: error
 description: Turning off IntelliCode deep learning beta feature - note this doc is for turning off the beta featur and is not in TOC
-authro: catycaldwell
+author: catycaldwell
 ms.author: ccaldwel
 manager: jillfra
 ---

 # Disabling IntelliCode Python: Deep Learning beta feature
 With the IntelliCode Python: Deep Learning beta feature, you can improve your authoring experience when you're writing python code in Visual Studio Code.